kipodd/tweeter/README.md

 # Tweeter
-A simple microblog written in React and TypeScript using Firebase database and authentication.
+A simple microblogging app written in React and TypeScript using Firebase database and authentication.

 See the live version here: https://kipodd-micro-blog.web.app/